The only constant is Change

 Keeping Roberts Creek awesome

 I came into this position with very little experience in local government.
-I am now updating this document one year into my mandate and much of what I wrote in my original platform still holds true.
+I am now updating this document two years into my mandate and much of what I wrote in my original platform still holds true.
 Here is a link to the current OCP so you can inform yourself on what the community is already working on.
 This OCP was developed over a number of years by passionate members of the Roberts Creek community, including the former long-term director of Area D, Donna Shugar.
 It is a fine document with many great ideas and guidelines.
 I generally agree with everything in that OCP.
 That being said, the document was completed in 2012, and since then several important issues have come to the forefront.

 My general plan